apwbs/MARTSIA-Algorand/README.md

 ## Guide

 ### Requirements
+There are two ways to run the system.
+The first one is to download the corresponding Docker Image for the Algorand implementation stored at the [Docker Hub](https://hub.docker.com/repository/docker/apwbs/martsia/general).

-In order to run the system, it is (strongly) recommended to install Docker and create a new image running Ubuntu 18.04 and then start one or more containers from that image.
+Otherwise, it is (strongly) recommended to install Docker and create a new image running Ubuntu 18.04 and then start one or more containers from that image.
 To do this, firstly use the DockerFile running `docker build -t image_name PATH_TO_THE_DOCKERFILE/DockerFiles/` to create a docker image.
 Then run `docker run -it -v PATH_TO_MARTSIA-AlgorandFOLDER/MARTSIA-Algorand/:/MARTSIA-Algorand image_name` to create a container starting from the image created in the previous step.
 To run the first instance of a container run